-Most of us have a desire to build something.
+Many of us have a desire to build something.
 We may want to build a great marriage or a profitable business.
 Sometimes, we seek to build our body with exercise and proper diet.
-We can build a relationship, ministry, website, or a community.
+You can build a relationship, ministry, website, and a community.
 Whatever you build, take a moment to consider your plans and make sure that you build well.

 The manner in which you build your dream will determine how well it stands through time and adversity.
 If you build it with greed, deceit, back-stabbing, and selfishness, eventually you will see outcomes that reflect how it was built.
 The negative results will show up in various forms and attract people with similar values.
 If you build with a commitment to bible-based values, exceptional character, and good-will, then you will attract the benefits of those attributes.
 The attributes that you bring to the table will have little off-spring that will come to dine with you.